hashicorp/hello-vault-go/README.md

 ### 2. Try out `POST /payments` endpoint (static secrets workflow)

-`POST /payments` endpoint is a simple example of static secrets workflow.
+`POST /payments` endpoint is a simple example of the static secrets workflow.
 Our service will make a request to another service's restricted API endpoint using an API key value stored in Vault's static secrets engine.

 ```bash
 curl -s -X POST http://localhost:8080/payments | jq